akihiro-tomita/recsys-2024-tom3tk/README.md

 For each feature, we enhanced accuracy by calculating not only the absolute level of the feature but also its rank within impressions to provide relative information to the model.

 Training was performed using LightGBM with LambdaRank.
-Features were generated using all the data, and 20% of it was randomly selected as the training dataset.
+Features were generated using all the data, and uses 20 chunks out of 200 chunks were randomly selected as the training + valid dataset.
 We created eight models using this method and combined them in an ensemble.

 ## Directory Structure